Weather-Station-Software/live-weather-station/readme.txt

-=== Live Weather Station ===
+=== Weather Station ===
 Contributors: PierreLannoy
 Tags: wordpress, widget, weather, shortcode, openweathermap, netatmo, meteo, live, lcd, gauge, ephemeris, forecast, current weather, forecast widget, local weather, weather forecasts, weather widget, conditions, current conditions, weather by city, temperature, wind speed, wind, wind strength, pressure, humidity, CO2, rain, snow, cloudiness, cloud, moon, moon phase, sun, sunrise, sunset, moonrise, moonset, noise, weather station, dew, frost, humidex, heat index, wind chill, weather plugin, wordpress widget, wind gauge, rain gauge, pws, met office, personal weather station, weather underground, wunderground, weather observations website, wow, observation, pollution, CO₂, CO, O3, O₃, ozone, carbon dioxide, carbon monoxide, clientraw, clientraw.txt, realtime, realtime.txt
 Requires at least: 4.0
-Tested up to: 4.6
+Tested up to: 4.7
 Stable tag: 2.9.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://support.laquadrature.net/

-Display on your WordPress site, in many different and elegant ways, the meteorological data collected by public or personal weather stations.
+Display on your site, in many different and elegant ways, the meteorological data collected by public or personal weather stations.

 == Description ==

-> Since 2.0 version of Live Weather Station plugin you can now display weather data even if you don't have a Netatmo station, simply by getting [a free OpenWeatherMap API key](http://openweathermap.org/appid).
-Of course, this plugin works always as well with all your Netatmo stations.

-= Live Weather Station =
-Live Weather Station is a plugin that allows you to display, on your WordPress site, meteorological data from the Netatmo weather stations you have access to.
-Initialy designed for Netatmo products, it provides now full support for free OpenWeatherMap services too...
+Weather Station is a plugin that allows you to display, on your WordPress site, meteorological data from weather stations you have access to.
+It provides full support for many models of weather stations and for free or paid OpenWeatherMap and Weather Underground services&hellip;
+Whether you own a weather station or not, you can enjoy the power of Weather Station!

+To see it in action, go to the [demo page](https://pierre.lannoy.fr/wordpress-live-weather-station-for-netatmo-demo/).

+= Simple and efficient =
+The use of Weather Station requires no knowledge in programming and does not requires writing code.
+Just set it, insert (in a page or an article) the provided shortcodes.
+And it works!

+= How does it work? =
+Once you have connected the plugin to your weather stations (via the dashboard of your WordPress site), the data you have access to are collected every 5 or 10 minutes and stored in the database of your WordPress site.
+The various controls and viewers now will get their data from this database with the certainty of having fresh and cached data.
-To date, you can display data as follows:
+To date, you can display data with the following controls:

 * a "classical" configurable widget that displays outdoor weather data
 * an "ephemeris" configurable widget that displays astronomical computed values
 * a highly configurable LCD panel which displays selected weather data
 * a highly configurable clean gauge control which displays the live weather data you have selected
+* textual and numerical values you can insert in articles and pages via configurable shortcodes
 * a hugely configurable steel meter control which displays the live weather data you have selected
-* textual and numerical values you can insert in articles and pages via configurable shortcodes

-To see it in action, go to the [demo page](https://pierre.lannoy.fr/wordpress-live-weather-station-for-netatmo-demo/).

-= Simple and efficient =
-The use of Live Weather Station requires no knowledge in programming and does not requires writing code.
-Just set it, insert (in a page or an article) the provided shortcodes.
-And it works!

-= How does it work? =
-Once you have connected the plugin to your Netatmo account (via the dashboard of your WordPress site), the data you have access to (your stations, plus all those for which you have permission) are collected every 5 minutes and stored in the database of your WordPress site.
-For OpenWeatherMap the process is the same: after entering your free API key, the weather data are collected every 15 minutes and stored in the database of your WordPress site.
-The various controls and viewers (like widgets, LCD panel, gauges, etc.) now will get their data from this database with the certainty of having fresh and cached data.

-= Supported data, devices, modules & services =
+= Supported devices & services =
-Live Weather Station supports all measured values coming from OpenWeatherMap excluding UV index, brightness and radiations.
-It supports all current devices and modules from Netatmo.
-This includes, in addition to the main station base:

-* indoor modules
-* outdoor modules
-* rain gauges
-* wind gauges
+Weather Station supports:

+* the Netatmo station (all modules)
+* all stations supported by softwares like Cumulus, Weather Display, WeeWX, etc. (so, yes, stations from Davis, La Crosse, Oregon Scientific, RainWise, etc. are supported)
+* all stations published on Weather Underground (regardless which model it is)
+* all geolocated stations from OpenWeatherMap

-Live Weather Station allows you to send your Netatmo outdoor data, at a 10 minutes frequency, to the following services:
+If you want, Weather Station can send outdoor data, at a 10 minutes frequency, to the following services:

 * [Met Office](http://wow.metoffice.gov.uk/) weather observations website
 * [PWS Weather](http://www.pwsweather.com/)